 House Chairperson, the leasing portfolio has grown significantly in the past due to a lack of available, suitable government properties.
 User departments have increasingly opted for leased properties, leading to a budget exceeding R5 billion per year.

 This is unsustainable and the Department's goal is to reduce the department's leasing portfolio.

-I want to see government departments leasing government buildings in CBD's, not just those in upmarket areas with sea views.
+I want to see government departments leasing government buildings on not those in nice areas with sea views.
 We must use our buildings to lead inner city regeneration.

 It is against this background that we have made a call for the prioritisation of available state properties for the accommodation and offices for government departments.

-Similarly, I want to work with the public to ensure that we are able to identify buildings and land that are a threat to public health and safety.

-This will allow us to either intervene or look to partners in other spheres of government who may want to take this asset over for public good uses.
+Similarly, I want to work with the public to ensure that we are able to identify buildings and land that are a threat to public health and safety, in order that we can either intervene or look to partners in other spheres of government who may want to take this asset over for public good uses.

-The Department has developed a Property Optimisation Strategy which has been approved by the 6th administration.
+The Department has developed a Property Optimisation Strategy which has been approved by the 6th administration Cabinet.
 The strategy seeks to repurpose and reposition the Property Management Trading Entity (PMTE) as a viable and efficient vehicle to deliver a comprehensive value creation through the state immovable asset portfolio.